 FSU Biology - Biology In London

-Biology In London Summer 2025
+Biology In London Summer 2026

-Scroll down for more details about the 2025 courses and program.
+Scroll down for more details about the 2026 courses and program.

-Program Discription
+Program Description

 The Biology in London Program offers classes that are designed to take advantage of the London environment, from historical locations relevant to the development of the fields covered in the classes to world-renown institutions and museums, several of which can provide behind the scenes access.
 Each student will take two upper-division classes that contribute to satisfying either required courses or the electives graduation requirement.
-This summer, two courses required for the major will be offered sequentially – Biogeography and Infectious Diseases.
+This coming summer, two courses will be offered sequentially – Biogeography and Infectious Diseases.
 Studying abroad has many special benefits for students, from increasing cultural awareness, to unique learning opportunities, and personal and professional development.

 The Biology in London Program takes advantage of the London environment, from historical locations relevant to the development of the fields covered in the classes to world-renowned institutions and museums, several of which can provide behind the scenes and hands-on access.
 Each summer students will take two upper-division classes that contribute to satisfying required courses or elective graduation requirement.
 By utilizing London and its resources directly in the class (via field trips to museums, centers, and historical sites), students engage in a much more immersive and enriching experience.
 Class sizes are small; we expect 22-30 students.
 In addition to the excursions for the class, students in the program will participate in the numerous social activities with the Broad Curriculum students.
-These include a trip to the theater, weekly day trips to locations in and around London, Friday night pizza dinners, and a weekend (3-day) trip to another region of the UK, such as Bath, York, or Liverpool (all covered in the general fees).
+These include several trips to the theater, weekly day trips to locations in and around London, Friday night pizza dinners, and two weekend (3-day) trips to another region of the UK, such as Bath, York, or Liverpool (all covered in the general fees).

 Biology in London is designed to satisfy degree-requirements for biology majors, but other life sciences majors and non-majors are welcome to enroll.
 The pre-requisites include successfully passing BSC 2010/L & BSC 2011/L and CHM 1045/L & CHM 1046/L by the conclusion of the immediately-preceding Spring semester (although it is advantageous to complete them by the preceding Fall).
 The London program classes will be taught in two sequential four-week sessions, which this year will be June-July.